laninsky/possums/mitogenomes/README.md

 ```
 Following runs, downloaded RAxML_bipartitions file for each run and checked for topological convergence.
 After confirming this, run with the best likelihood (as presented in RAxML_info) was used as representative tree.
 No highly-supported discordant clades were found between the runs, and run 2 was found to have the highest likelihood.
 These outputs are available [here](https://github.com/laninsky/possums/tree/main/mitogenomes/output).

-Following the initial full-length runs (approximately 4 hours in length), ESS values associated with LnL and some parameters (particularly G-T transversions) were low for all partitions.
+Although we initially [ran exabayes](old_analyses/exabayes.md) on previous exploratory analyses of the full mitogenome alignment, following the initial full-length runs (approximately 4 hours in length), ESS values associated with LnL and some parameters (particularly G-T transversions) were low for all partitions.
 This suggests that there is not enough variation across our partitions to implement GTR (the only model in ExaBayes).
-Because of this, we went back to our partition alignments in Geneious, and exported them as nexus format so we could set up a BEAST analysis through BEAUTi.
+Because of this, for the current analyses where we've used even less of the full alignment (by only including the protein-coding genes), we exported our protein-coding partitions as nexus format so we could set up a BEAST analysis through BEAUTi.

 ## BEAST
 Following the two BEAST runs, the logs were viewed in Tracer to determine appropriate burn-in.
 Following this, log and tree files had burn-in removed, and states thinned to leave approximately 20,000 states.
 Following this, TreeAnnotator was used to create a consensus tree for each run.